jamessynge/TinyAlpacaServer/README.md

 ## Misc.
 Notes

+*   I'm assuming that the networking chip has enough buffer space to handle the entire response (probably a few hundred bytes, assuming no image arrays), and therefore we don't need to design a system for incrementally returning responses.

 *   I'm inclined to think that the SafetyMonitor::IsSafe function should be implemented server side, not embedded, so that it can combine multiple signals and calibrated parameters to make the decision.
 The embedded system